medoedoff/restapi/README.md

 `curl -u satori:satori -X DELETE localhost:8000/library/4/`

 ### Notice
-You have only 10 requests per 10 minutes, to change it, go to djapi/settings.py file, on line 121 find DEFAULT_THROTTLE_RATES, below you will see `'anon':10/m` and `user:10/m`.
+You have only 10 requests per 1 minute, to change it, go to djapi/settings.py file, on line 121 find DEFAULT_THROTTLE_RATES, below you will see `'anon':10/m` and `user:10/m`.
 Anon - not authenticated, User - authenticated.
 10 - means how much request anon or user will have, m - means per minute.
 You can change it how it will comfortable for you.

 P.S Sorry for my English :)